planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 The first step in data loading is usually to create a workspace.
 This creates a virtual container for your project.
 Multiple layers from multiple sources can all be contained inside a workspace, with the primary constraint being that each layer name be unique.

-    Navigate to the main GeoServer web interface page.
+    Navigate to the GeoServer Welcome page.
-    Click on the Workspaces link on the left column, under Data.
+    Click the Workspaces link on the left column, under Data.
-    Click to go to the Workspaces page
-    Click on the "Add new workspace" link at the top center of the page.
+    Click the Add new workspace link at the top center of the page.

 --------------------------------------------------